trueinteractions/tint2/README.md

 <h2>Building</h2>

+This preview release is limited to OSX only.
 You'll need OSX 10.7 or higher and Xcode in addition to the Xcode bin utils package.

 ```bash
 mkdir tint